JohnCWakley/tiny-dps-classic/README.md

+# TinyDPS Classic #
+This work is a fork of the [original](https://github.com/Talyrius/TinyDPS), updated to work with WotLK Classic

-**TinyDPS is a lightweight damage and healing meter.**
+**TinyDPS Classic is a lightweight damage and healing meter.**

 Looking for an addon to measure damage and healing without adversely affecting your gameplay experience?
-TinyDPS should suit your needs.
-By excluding unnecessary features (graphs, pie charts, extensive data collection, etc.) and offering a minimalistic interface, TinyDPS attempts to maintain a balance between information and performance.
+TinyDPS Classic should suit your needs.
+By excluding unnecessary features (graphs, pie charts, extensive data collection, etc.) and offering a minimalistic interface, TinyDPS Classic attempts to maintain a balance between information and performance.

 ## Usage
   * Options are available by right-clicking on the frame or minimap button.